 The Disappearance of Haruhi Suzumiya

-- December 18th: The SOS Brigade are planning a nabe party for Christmas.
+– December 18th: The SOS Brigade is planning a nabe party for Christmas.
 But when Kyon comes to school the next day, everything is different; Haruhi has disappeared and in her place, sitting in the desk behind Kyon, is a seemingly normal Ryoko Asakura.
 Itsuki is also nowhere to be found, and Mikuru, Yuki, and Tsuruya do not recognize Kyon or appear to have any memories of Haruhi and the SOS Brigade.
 The only help Kyon is able to come across is a bookmark left to him by the humanoid interface version of Yuki which offers a clue about what he needs to do in order to restore the world he once knew.
 He must travel back in time, interact with the past event in “Bamboo Leaf Rhapsody,” find the culprit responsible for changing the world, and of course, find Haruhi.

 (Since “The Disappearance” movie is close to coming out, I’ve chosen not to reveal the ending and other key points of the story on the timeline yet.)